-A combination of elegant utilitarian construction, bold graphics, fine Swiss horology and Italian sprezzatura have conspired to make Panerai a cult watch brand among the global design community.
-Each new model produced draws inspiration from its vintage archive of timepieces created between the 1930s and the 1950s, when the Panerai workshops in Florence provided the Italian Navy with instruments designed for its commandos to use during underwater missions.
+A combination of elegant, utilitarian construction, bold graphics, fine Swiss horology and Italian sprezzatura (studied nonchalance) has conspired to make Officine Panerai the cult watch brand among the global design community.
+Each new model – while always a concise, modern example of contemporary watchmaking – draws inspiration from the company’s archive of vintage designs created between the 1930s and the 1950s, when the Officine Panerai workshops in Florence provided the Italian Navy with instruments designed for its commandos to use during underwater missions.

-For their robustness, water-resistance and legendary visibility in the dark, the Panerai Radiomir and Luminor are recognised by numerous experts in the field as the first professional diver’s watches in history and have become undisputed icons of watch design.

-Panerai watches are concise, modern examples of contemporary watchmaking.
-Rigorously designed, they boast an unembellished functionality, clearly recalling the exemplary lines and aesthetics that made Italian rationalism one of the great architectural movements of the 1920s and 1930s, and are a genuinely credible contribution to the wider ‘Made In Italy’ ethos.
+For their robustness, water-resistance and legendary visibility in the dark, the Officine Panerai ‘Radiomir’ and ‘Luminor’ are recognised by numerous experts as the first professional divers’ watches and have become undisputed icons.
+Rigorously designed, Officine Panerai watches boast an unembellished functionality, clearly recalling the exemplary lines and aesthetics that made Italian rationalism one of the great architectural movements of the 1920s and 1930s, and are a genuinely credible contribution to the wider ‘Made In Italy’ ethos.

-For this reason Panerai watches have come to be included in some of the most authoritative anthologies of 20th-century design.
+For this reason, Officine Panerai watches have been included in some of the most authoritative anthologies of 20th-century design.
 ‘Few objects from the first part of the 20th century have survived the obsolescence of fashion,’ says Philippe Daverio, historian and art critic.
-‘The Florentine watches of Panerai.
-They are classics of modernity.
+‘The Florentine watches of Panerai are classics of modernity.
 They are timeless objects, even though they mark the time and indicate it with the absolute precision of their mechanics.’

 With a long association with the wider design world, Officine Panerai promotes and encourages global excellence in design through partnerships, exhibitions, prizes and other initiatives in cooperation with leading personalities and institutions.